Crafted by a husband

 This was at odds with the typical desires of riding clubs, who are only interested in measuring times and registering faults on an arena with soft grass or sand floor.
 The FEI requires the use of optical sensors only, and these should be quick and easy to set up because the location of the start and finish lines generally move each time a new course is made.
 Lastly, the sensors must be very reliable and wireless in order to avoid damaged cables from passing horses.

 The OmniPro timing system has been designed exclusively for equestrian sports in order to maximise user friendliness.
 Our instruction manual is only a few pages long, and we even have video instructions for those who prefer that.
-We run our user interface on a PC or mac, and is intended to run alongside Equipe for a fully integrated experience.
+We run our user interface on a Windows PC and it’s intended to run alongside Equipe for a fully integrated experience.

 Our company is UX infused, meaning that every design action we make is centered around giving the best user experience.
 In fact, we even consider the user experience in between events – when it’s NOT being used!
 We developed a rugged storage case that lets you store the entire system and also recharge the optical gates, keeping the batteries topped up until your next event.
 And when it’s time to run the event you simply carry the case out to the arena and unpack.